 I worked from home for about a year in a tiny apartment in Michigan.
 My “officemate” was my roommate’s dog.
 While I did a lot of growing during this time and I have fond memories of rolling around in the snow with a 9-month-old puppy, I made a couple of mistakes that I definitely learned from.
 I hope this helps if you find yourself working from home, planned, or unexpectedly.

 It's really easy to not talk to your coworkers on the phone.
 Human connection is something that all humans need, even if you’re an introvert.
 With slack, chatter, and email you could go a week or two without hearing a teammate’s voice.
 These short messages can easily be misinterpreted and begin to turn a job you loved into a job you dread.
-Even if it's for 5 minutes, make the excuse to give them a call to check-in.
+Even if it's for 5 minutes, make the excuse to give them a call to check in.
 This can help ensure that you remember you’re talking to another human being instead of a name on a computer screen.

 When I was working from home, the first couple of weeks were great.
 I got to stay in my pajamas all day, I took conference calls in my underwear, and no one cared if I was eating a giant tub of ice cream while responding to emails.
 Working from home was amazing... until I realized I lost the routine of leaving the house.
 It's really easy to become isolated and consumed in your work unless you PLAN to leave the house.
 Put 10-minute breaks in your schedule to take a walk, have lunch, call a friend, or switch locations.
-If you don't, all of a sudden your excuses for leaving the house turn in to the gym, the grocery store, and going to a friend’s house once in a blue moon.
+If you don't, all of a sudden your excuses for leaving the house turn into the gym, the grocery store, and going to a friend’s house once in a blue moon.
 Scheduling things to do outside of your house will do a couple of things for you.

-2. You’ll learn to put work down.
 If you don’t create excuses to put work down and go to a club or see friends, you’ll find excuses to keep working.
 When you work in an office you eventually have to leave to get food and go to sleep.
 When you work from home, excuses to keep working are a lot easier to come by.
 Your email will still be there tomorrow, take a break.
 You deserve it!

 I underestimated the amount of walking around and exercise I got in the office.
 When I was working in the office I had to walk down the hall to go to the bathroom, go to a different floor for a meeting, and walk to and from my car.
 Working from home you can sit on the couch, walk 10 feet to the kitchen, and go back to the couch.
 You can stay in bed all day long if you want to.